scalatra/scalatra-book/src/_15_routes.md

 halt(status = 301, headers = Map("Location" -> "http://example.org/"))
 {pygmentize}

-Handlers can be extremely useful when used properly.
-Probably the most common use is the `params` convention, which gives you access to any parameters passed in via the request object, or generated in your route pattern.

 #### Halting

 To immediately stop a request within a filter or route: